 Dr Alison Ray, Canterbury Cathedral Archives

 Details of the delayed half-day centenary conference are as follows

 Online CHAS Centenary ‘Canterbury in History’ FREE half-day conference

 Saturday 13 February 2021 [online using Microsoft Teams Live Event]

 The four talks were on different centuries that highlight the role and importance of specific people, places and events in Canterbury’s long and colourful history.
 Taking different dates relating to ’20, the speakers explored what was happening in Canterbury at the time and how this fitted into the context of local, regional, national and international issues relating to topics such as famine, pilgrimage, religious change, migration and colonisation, and world war.
 All the speakers have worked on Canterbury and Kent, and between them have an impressive array of publications.
 This half-day conference celebrated Canterbury Historical and Archaeological Society’s centenary and was organised jointly by the Centre for Kent History and Heritage and Canterbury Historical and Archaeological Society.

 For full information and talk abstracts, please see the Meeting Programme.

-CHAS wishes to acknowledge all the work Dr Sweetinburgh has done in organising this conference.
+CHAS wishes to acknowledge all the work Dr Sweetinburgh has done in organising the half day conference.

 GET IN TOUCH

 TEL.
 01227 713285